-Opened in 2016, Shanghai’s Disneyland is one of the most famous theme parks in the world and a magnet for many tourists around the world.
+Opened in 2016, Shanghai’s Disneyland is one of the most famous theme parks in the world and a magnet for many tourists worldwide.

 Address: China, Shanghai Shi, Pudong Xinqu, 川沙新镇, Huangzhao Rd, No. 310

-Nanjing Road is a shopping street in Shanghai, it is one of the largest and most famous shopping streets in the world, attracting about one million shoppers a day.
+Nanjing Road is a shopping street in Shanghai, one of the world’s largest and most famous shopping streets, attracting about one million daily shoppers.
 The street is among the best tourist attraction in Shanghai.
 It was established in 1845 and is now divided into two sections; the eastern and the Wester.

-The eastern section is the part we are interested in as it contains a huge number of Chinese stores that sell traditional Chinese artifacts.
-Nanjing Road today has high-end shops, restaurants, and hotels, the eastern section of this road is a place for pedestrians so you do not need to worry about cars.
+The eastern section is the part we are interested in as it contains many Chinese stores selling traditional Chinese artifacts.
+Nanjing Road today has high-end shops, restaurants, and hotels; the eastern section of this road is a place for pedestrians, so you do not need to worry about cars.
 Nanjing Road is today among the most beautiful Tourist places in Shanghai and one of the things to do in Shanghai in your leisure time.

 Tianzifang was a residential area in the French concession, and today it is an artistic area similar to Beijing.
-The area is famous for its ancient architecture and traditional buildings, making it among the most beautiful tourist attractions in Shanghai.
-You should definitely take a walk along the beautiful, narrow alleys of Tianzifang.
+The site is famous for its ancient architecture and traditional buildings, making it among Shanghai’s most beautiful tourist attractions.
+It would help if you walked along the beautiful, narrow alleys of Tianzifang.

 Address: 210 Taikang Rd, Da Pu Qiao, Huangpu Qu, China

 Plenty of tourists visit the Fangsheng Bridge to take pictures and absorb the beauty of Zhujiajia.
-You can also visit the Keizhi garden, it is without a doubt one of the most beautiful tourist places in Zhujiajia.
+You can also see the Keizhi garden; it is undoubtedly one of the most beautiful tourist places in Zhujiajia.

-Built in 1911 in a new Romanesque style, Xujiahui Cathedral – also known as St. Ignatius Cathedral – is another wonderful reminder of Shanghai’s multinational heritage.
+Built-in 1911 in a new Romanesque style, Xujiahui Cathedral – also known as St. Ignatius Cathedral – is another beautiful reminder of Shanghai’s multinational heritage.

-In the city’s Xujiahui district, the cathedral is considered the largest Catholic place of worship in Shanghai.
+In the city’s Xujiahui district, the cathedral is considered the most prominent Catholic place of worship in Shanghai.
 Because of its magnificent park-like location alone, it is one of the things to visit in the city.